 Determining and Interpreting PVT Properties and Phase Behaviour of Petroleum Reservoir Fluids

-- distinguish reservoir fluids based on their phase behaviour characteristics
+- distinguish reservoir fluids based on their phase behaviour characteristics and design appropriate sampling programs for reservoir fluid acquisition

 - select non-representative samples from multiple data sources